 Ocen (right) is our top boy academically.
 He’s so very bright, enthusiastic and friendly.
 He’s a real fighter as he never knew who his daddy was, and his mother, who has many children, simply can’t cope with caring for him.
 The big thing about Ocen is that he has sickle-cell anemia.
 He’s amazingly healthy so far, and we are committed to helping him get the care he needs, because without extra care, he’s destined to die early.
 We really want to stick with him.

-Ochaka (above right) is studying in P6 and is a very bright student.
+Ochaka (right) is studying in P6 and is a very bright student.
 His parents were assumed killed during the war as he’s never known them and the guardians haven’t seen them his whole life.
 He’s 14 now and is a very promising student.

-Lucky (above right) is one of the friends Anesta brought to join us.
+Lucky (right) is one of the friends Anesta brought to join us.
 Her father has 5 wives, and she was abandoned–just helping with babies and farming to bring in money, even though she really wanted to continue her learning.
 She’s doing very well and is a very bright student.